-About Pixie EmsliePixie Emslie is a former journalist who worked on newspapers in Durban and Johannesburg, as well as on magazines in South Africa and in London.
+About Pixie EmsliePixie Emslie is a writer and author of several books.
+A former journalist she worked on newspapers and magazines in South Africa and in London,, UK.
 She has a BA degree from the University of Natal, and a Higher Diploma in Communication Studies from the University of the Witwatersrand.
 She is an Accredited Business Communicator with IABC.
-After working in Communication for several large corporates, Pixie set up her own communications consultancy in 1990.
+Pixie set up her own communications consultancy in 1990.
 For 15 years, she has successfully assisted many South African corporations with internal communication issues as well as working closely with many trade unions and management to facilitate innovative ways of promoting channels of communication between the two.
 She received numerous awards and accolades including the South African Consumer Award when she was Editor of a lifestyle publication, Soweto Today, the South African Writers' Circle award for the Best Book of 2016, and a Fellow Award from IABC.

 IABC Member Since 1991...Pixie was instrumental in the establishment of the Southern Africa Chapter of the International Association of Business Communicators (IABC) in 1991.
 She was the first President of the Chapter and she was amongst the first group of South Africans to achieve their accreditation in 1993.
 In 1995, Pixie received the IABC Chairman’s Award in recognition of her contribution to the organization.
 She also chaired the EXCEL (Excellence in Communication Leadership) Award committee in 1996, presenting this prestigious global award to Sir Bill Gallagher, OBE at a conference in Dallas, Texas.
 She has spoken at numerous IABC conferences and corporate seminars.
 Pixie was made an IABC Fellow, receiving the award in San Francisco, in July 2009.
 The Fellow designation is IABC’s highest honor, a professional lifetime achievement award that recognizes members who have continually made outstanding contributions to the communication profession, to their organization, and to IABC.